 The Roosevelt Institute for American Studies offers internships (36 hours per week) for a period of three months, for a student in American studies, history, or international relations.
 Fluency in English and Dutch is required.

 The activities of the intern include: library duties, assisting the staff in the organization of conferences, editorial work, making archival materials accessible, the translation of documents, and secretarial assistance.
 It is taken into account that the intern has time for his/her own research alongside these tasks.

 The RIAS offers an informative and dynamic work environment.
 A standard remuneration is available for the internship.
 Click here for more information.

-The internship program is an equivalent of 7.5 ECTS.
+The academic internship program is usually an equivalent of 7.5 ECTS, but it depends on students' own academic programs' requirements.
 For more information and expressions of interest, please contact us at email@example.com.